Parameterized Hardness of Zonotope Containment and Neural Network Verification: Introduction

 \subsection{Our Contributions}

-We settle the parameterized complexity of the aforementioned problems by proving W[1]-hardness for the parameter input dimension.
+We answer the aforementioned questions by proving W[1]-hardness for the parameter input dimension (thus excluding fixed-parameter tractability under standard complexity assumptions).
 Moreover, we show that solving these problems via simple ``brute-force'' enumeration of the linear regions of the network's function is essentially optimal under the Exponential Time Hypothesis (ETH).

 In \Cref{sec:gadget_construction}, we give a reduction from the well-known \textsc{Multicolored Clique} problem to network verification in which the network's input dimension depends linearly on the clique size.
 This reduction forms the basis for our hardness results and yields strong lower bounds based on the ETH.
 The key difficulty here is that the input dimension must scale linearly with the clique size (in contrast, standard NP-hardness reductions allow the input dimension to grow without restriction).